pedro-dietrich/key-jackpot-digital-twin/README.md

 ## Description

 This is a digital twin of a digital system called **Key Jackpot**, inspired by the game "Key Master".
-The digital twin will mirror everything the physical system does, and it can also control it by a serial communication using MQTT.
+The digital twin will mirror everything the physical system does, and it can also control it by a serial communication through USB.

 This project is made for the discipline PCS3645.